 Electro-Harmonix Deluxe Memory Man 1100-TT

-There are several, popular large footprint versions of the Memory Man.
-We chose here the 110-TT with added Tap Tempo, 1100mS of maximum delay time, Expression Control and an Effects Loop.
+There are several, popular large footprint variations of the Memory Man.
+The 110-TT with adds Tap Tempo, 1100mS of maximum delay time, Expression Control and an Effects Loop.
 Five Tap Divide subdivisions deliver rhythmic variation.
 The Expression Pedal Input provides real-time control over Blend, Rate, Depth, Feedback and Delay.
 For more affordable versions of this same series (with shorted delay times or fewer features) look at non-deluxe and 550-TT versions.